Sellers family: Notable members

 John Sellers' son Nathan Sellers (1751–1830) was also active in the Revolution, but he was called back from the campaign by Act of Congress because his expertise in wire-working was essential to the manufacture of paper and cartridges, which had been embargoed by the British.
 All paper-making in North America depended on his skills, which led to numerous innovations.
 Nathan Sellers initiated his family's involvement in the anti-slavery movement, which would continue in concert with the Garrett, Pennock and other closely related Pennsylvania families, until the practice of slavery was abolished, not only in Pennsylvania, but throughout the United States.

 William Sellers (1824–1905) founded Sellers and Company, the leading machine tool company of the nineteenth century.
 As president of the Franklin Institute, he proposed a standard screw thread ("the Sellers screw thread") that has since been adopted throughout the world.
 He pioneered principles of scientific management and efficiency in cooperation with his chief engineer, Frederick Winslow Taylor (1856–1915).
 Dr. Coleman Sellers (1827–1907) was also a pioneer in mechanical engineering and a founder and president of the American Society of Mechanical Engineers.
 He founded the Engineering Department at the University of Pennsylvania and was first president of the Philadelphia Museum of Art and the University of the Arts.
 He was president and professor of mechanics at the Franklin Institute and at the Stephens Institute of Technology.
 Among his many patents were the Kinematoscope, a protean development in the history of film.
-As president of the Cataract Construction Company at Niagara Falls, he was decisive in the development of hydroelectric power and the adaption of the alternating current rather than direct current in North America.
+As president of the Cataract Construction Company at Niagara Falls, he was decisive in the development of hydroelectric power and the adoption of the alternating current rather than direct current in North America.

 The history of the Sellers family of scientists and engineers is extensively documented by the Peale/Sellers Collection of the American Philosophical Society.